-The 2-1 opinion, written by Judge Robert Bruce King, held that the school board’s policy requiring teachers to use the preferred pronouns of students and not discuss gender information with parents did not violate the plaintiff’s First Amendment rights.
-The plaintiff, Kimberly Ann Polk, was a substitute teacher in Montgomery County and argued that her Christian beliefs prohibited her from using a student’s pronouns that are different from their biological sex.
-She claimed the board’s policy violated her right to freedom of religion.
-The Court of Appeals, however, found that the school board’s policy was “neutral” and of general applicability.
-As such, the board’s goal of preventing discrimination and protecting student safety was sufficient to overcome any burden on Polk’s religion.
+The 2-1 opinion, written by Judge Robert Bruce King, held that the school board’s policy requiring teachers to use preferred pronouns and not discuss gender information with parents did not violate the plaintiff’s First Amendment rights.
+The plaintiff, Kimberly Ann Polk, was a substitute teacher in Montgomery County and argued that her Christian beliefs prohibited her from using a student’s pronouns that do not conform to their biological sex.
+The Court of Appeals found that the school board’s policy was “neutral,” and of general applicability.
+As such, the board’s goal of preventing discrimination and protecting student safety was sufficient to overcome any burden on Polk’s religious beliefs.

 Plaintiff Polk also asserted the policy violated her free speech rights by “compelling her, on condition of continued employment, to communicate misleading messages to parents.”
-The Court of Appeals similarly disagreed with this argument by stating that communicating with students and parents is part of a teacher’s official duties.
+The Court of Appeals similarly disagreed with this argument, stating that communicating with students and parents is part of a teacher’s official duties.
 Because of this, Polk was not acting as a private speaker when adhering to this policy, but rather a government employee.
-The court ruled that, in her capacity as a teacher and government employee, Polk did not have the First Amendment right not to follow the policy.
+The court ruled that in her capacity as a teacher and government employee, Polk did not have a First Amendment right to defy the policy.

-This decision upholds the lower court’s dismissal of Polk’s free speech and religion claims.
+This decision upholds the lower court’s dismissal of Polk’s free speech and religious freedom claims.
 Polk also asserted that the school board violated the Civil Rights Act of 1964 by denying her a religious accommodation to the policy.
 This law prohibits employers from failing or refusing “to hire or to discharge any individual, or otherwise to discriminate against any individual” because of their religion.
-The Fourth Circuit again upheld the lower court’s denial of an injunction for this because Polk’s alleged harms that would justify the injunction were the violation of her constitutional rights.
+The Fourth Circuit again upheld the lower court’s denial of an injunction on this basis.
 Because the court dismissed her First Amendment claims, Polk could not argue her rights were violated.

 This case comes against the backdrop of a divided judiciary on transgender issues.
 A federal judge in California found last month that schools cannot bar teachers from telling parents their children are transgender.
 The Ninth Circuit Court of Appeals has temporarily blocked this ruling.